-Maddalena Ranch is a 743-acre working cattle ranch is located in the southwestern part of Sierra Valley where California Rangeland Trust is conserving over 29,000 acres in easements.
+Maddalena Ranch is a 743-acre working cattle ranch is located in the southwestern part of Sierra Valley where California Rangeland Trust has conserved over 29,000 acres.
 With its open space and scenery, Maddalena Ranch is considered one of the most scenic ranches in the Sierra Nevada Mountains.

 The ranch is presently used to raise livestock and approximately 70 acres are cut for grass hay, and then grazed.
 Additional agricultural productivity includes timber and Christmas trees.

 The current land owner-ships surrounding the Maddalena Ranch include the Strang Ranch with a Pacific Forest Trust conservation easement to the west and the Tahoe National Forest to the south.
-There are numerous other holding of public and preserved lands within the Sierra Valley.
+There are numerous other holdings of public and preserved lands within the Sierra Valley.
 However, there are small ranchettes and homesites within a quarter mile of the Ranch, suggesting a potential threat of development in the area.
-The meadows, natural wetlands, marshes, tules, ponds, and year round springs provides valuable habitat for wildlife.
+The meadows, natural wetlands, marshes, tules, ponds, and year-round springs provide valuable habitat for wildlife.
 Wildlife habitat records show three significant species recorded on the Ranch, including the sticky pyrocoman, Plumas ivesia, and bald eagle.